Skip to content

 print(f"Executing job {ctx.job.id}")

-# Access other attributes like ctx.jobify_config, etc.
+# Access ctx.state, ctx.route_options, etc.

-from jobify import INJECT, Job, Jobify
+from jobify import INJECT, Job, State, Jobify

 app = Jobify()